 Foot and ankle surgery is a method of treatment that’s prescribed after conservative, non-surgical avenues of care are explored but do not provide major improvements to suffering individuals.
 The non-surgical treatment options explored prior to foot and ankle surgery include rest, inserts, braces, therapy, medications, injections, and biologic regenerative treatments.

 The following is a list of conditions that affect the foot and/or ankles, as well as key surgeries and procedures that may help to address pain points that do not respond to non-surgical care efforts:

 - Bunions.
 A bunion, also known as hallux valgus, is a bony prominence at the base of the big toe that causes pain, redness and rubbing in footwear.
 A bunion can change the shape of your foot and make it difficult for you to find shoes that fit correctly.
 Painful bunions in particular may be treated via surgery.
 Dr. Prisk has taken on the advances in surgical techniques is at the top of his game in Lapidus bunionectomy results.
 The Lapidus bunionectomy has the ability to correct larger-sized bunion deformities and to stabilize bunions that have significant flexibility or instability.
 If your bunion is painless, however, we will discuss preventative care approaches (such as proper footwear) meant to reduce the risk of it worsening.
-Bunions can lead to hammertoes and other foot problems as well!

 - Hammertoe.
 "Hammertoe" refers to a health issue where the toes bend and elevate creating deformity and painful calluses.
 Hammertoes need appropriate treatment to avoid worsening symptoms and permanent deformity.
 If the condition is too advanced for conservative care (i.e. splints, stretching exercises, specialized shoes), or it does not respond positively to conservative care, surgery may be prescribed to correct the deformity (which presents as an unnatural bending of various toe joints).